Meharry Medical College: History

 The college was named for Samuel Meharry, a young Irish American immigrant who worked as a salt and grit trader on the Kentucky-Tennessee frontier.
 After achieving some success, he and four of his brothers later made a major donation to help establish the college.
 As a young trader, Meharry had been aided by a family of freedmen, whose names are unknown.
 Meharry reportedly told the formerly enslaved family, "I have no money, but when I can I shall do something for your race."

 Students at Central Tennessee College (CTC) approached the college president about setting up a medical school in 1875.
 The president, John Braden, approached Samuel Meharry to discuss the proposal.
 In 1875, Meharry, together with four of his brothers, donated a total of $15,000 to assist with establishing a medical department at CTC, a historically black college in Nashville, Tennessee.
-With the contribution of the Freedman's Aid Society of the Methodist Episcopal Church North, George W. Hubbard and Braden, they opened the Medical College at CTC in 1876 with a starting class of nine students.
+With the contribution of the Freedman's Aid Society of the Methodist Episcopal Church North, George W. Hubbard and Braden opened the Medical College at CTC in 1876 with a starting class of nine students.
 The classes took place in the basement of the Clark Memorial Methodist Episcopal Church.
-The first regular year of classes began in October 1876 and had eleven students in that group.
+The first regular year of classes began in October 1876 and had eleven students in that group, with white physician William J. Sneed as their instructor.
 The medical program was initially two years long, but they added an additional year in 1879 and a fourth year to the course of study in 1893.

-Hubbard, a physician, served as the founding president of the medical college.
+Hubbard, who completed his own medical degree at Vanderbilt University in 1879, served as the founding president of the medical college.
 The first student graduated in 1877.
 The second class, which had its commencement in 1878, had three graduates.
 In 1886, the Dental Department was founded, followed by a Pharmacy Department founded in 1889.
 The Dental and Pharmaceutical Building was dedicated on October 20, 1889.
 By 1896, half of all "regularly educated physicians then practicing in the South" had graduated from Meharry.

 A nurse-training school was also developed during the 1900–1901 school year and the first class had eight students.
 A training hospital, Mercy Hospital, was built during the 1901–1902 school year.
 This hospital was replaced in 1916 and named the George W. Hubbard Hospital.
 Meharry Auditorium, with a 1,000 person capacity, was built in 1904.

 In 1900, CTC changed its name to Walden University.
 In 1915, the medical department faculty of Walden University received a separate charter to operate independently as Meharry Medical College.
 The college continued to be privately funded.
 The Medical College remained in its original buildings, and Walden University moved to another campus in Nashville in 1922.